 I believe at the end of 2019, the time has come to face our fears and take back our power on all levels, and I am talking about layers well beyond the political discourse here.
 It is time to listen to our souls and not allow our conditioning to control us.
 The time has come for standing up for what we truly believe.
 Now is the time to: Reclaim our space, reclaim our bodies and reclaim our souls.

 Reclaim your ocean, reclaim your air, reclaim your forests, reclaim you food, reclaim your heart, reclaim your hands, reclaim your intimate self, and reclaim your time.
 Reclaim your power.
 Reclaim your authentic self.
-“All that we have is our Souls.”
+“All that you have is your soul.”
 Sings Tracy Chapman.

 As each of us takes this time for ourselves to get to the bottom of things and undo the reactions and counter-reactions of fear and doubt that set us scurrying off our path to attend to other trivial things, we reclaim those lost part of ourselves that are causing the energy and power leaks.